The Disasters of War: Historical background

-Napoleon I of France declared himself First Consul of the French Republic on 18 February 1799, and was crowned Emperor in 1804.
+Napoleon Bonaparte declared himself First Consul of the French Republic on 18 February 1799, and was crowned Emperor in 1804.
 Because Spain controlled access to the Mediterranean, it was politically and strategically important to him.
 The reigning Spanish sovereign, Charles IV, was internationally regarded as ineffectual, and his position at the time was threatened by his pro-British heir, Crown Prince Ferdinand.
 Napoleon took advantage of Charles's weak standing by suggesting the two nations conquer Portugal—the spoils to be divided equally between France, Spain and the Spanish Prime Minister, Manuel de Godoy, who would take the title "Prince of the Algarve".
 Seduced by the French offer, Godoy accepted, failing to detect the true motivations of either Napoleon or Ferdinand, who both intended to use the invasion as a ploy, to seize power in Spain.

 Under the guise of reinforcing the Spanish armies, 25,000 French troops entered Spain unopposed in November 1807.
 Even when their intentions became clear the following February, the occupying forces faced little resistance besides isolated actions in disconnected areas.
 In 1808, a popular uprising—incited by Ferdinand's supporters—saw Godoy captured and left Charles with no choice but to abdicate; he did so on 19 March 1808, allowing his son to ascend the throne as Ferdinand VII.
 Ferdinand had been seeking French patronage, but Napoleon and his principal commander, Marshal Joachim Murat, believed that Spain would benefit from rulers who were more progressive and competent than the Bourbons.
 They decided that Napoleon's brother, Joseph Bonaparte, should be king.
 Under a pretext of mediation, Napoleon summoned Charles and Ferdinand to Bayonne, France, where they were coerced into relinquishing their rights to the throne in favour of Joseph.